Body/ Natural Skin Care

 How to make

-1. Take coconut oil and shea butter in a bowl and melt the oils using a double boiler.
+1. Take coconut oil, cocoa butter, and shea butter in a bowl and melt the oils using a double boiler.

 5. You’re finished whipping when the body butter can stick to a spoon when held upside-down.